eitfabrizio/sapflight-ai/README.md

 ## 📦 Project Overview

-Sapfhight-AI is a Node.js-based application that can be built and packaged into a distributable app.
+Sapfhight-AI is a ai for flights.

 ---